 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“From my perspective, an integrative, functional medicine approach should start with the basics,” Dr. Young says.
-“We need to assess diet, nutrient levels, sleep, hydration, and stress, all of which are common triggers for migraine and headache.
+“From my perspective, an integrative, functional medicine approach should start with the basics,” says integrative medicine specialist Melissa Young, MD.
+“We need to assess diet, nutrient levels, sleep, hydration and stress, all of which are common triggers for migraine and headache.”